 Here's a way for crafters to save money.
 I use wallboard joint compound as a dimensional paste in crafting.
 You can buy it at hardware or home improvement stores.
 At Lowe's I bought a 3 lb. container for $2.

 I do a lot of card making.
 Stock paper isn't really cheap, so if I have left over sentiments or papers from cutting out projects.
 I put them all in a basket next to my computer desk.
 Then if I need something, it is usually right there in the basket.

 As an avid crafter, I am always looking for ways to save money on supplies.
 I often experiment with ideas in hopes that I can recreate an item that will last longer and cost less.

 This is a thrifty sewing tip and a word of caution.
 The second hand store is a good place to pick up sewing supplies.
 I bought a one gallon bag full of miscellaneous supplies.
-I got at least $30.00 worth of usable supplies in a bag I paid $2.00 for.

 Save on craft supplies by shopping at thrift stores.
 If you like to craft or have just a single project to make, you can't go wrong by checking out some thrift stores before purchasing new supplies.

 Before tossing out shopping bags, see if you can salvage any pieces.
 This Victoria's Secret bag has had it's fair share of being recycled/reused.

 I am a jewelry "remaker".
 I buy old and create one of a kind "new" stuff.

 Tips for saving money on beads for doing beadwork.
 If you make costume jewelry using beads, consider shopping in thrift stores.
 Some of the best quality beads, such as crystal, can be found that way for restringing.